 The Senate was called to order at 10:02 a.m. by the President of the Senate, Lt.
 Governor Habib presiding.
-The Secretary called the roll and announced to the President that all senators were present with the exceptions of Senators McCoy and Walsh.
+The Secretary called the roll and announced to the President that all Senators were present.

 The Sergeant at Arms Color Guard consisting of Pages Miss Betty Roberts and Mr. Waylon Menzia, presented the Colors.
 Page Miss Lily Hubbard led the Senate in the Pledge of Allegiance.
+The prayer was offered by Senator Saldaña of the 37th Legislative District, Seattle.